AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 ### Data collection {#onboarding-data-collection}

-In thia section, you configure how to collect your content analytics data.
+In this section, you configure how to collect your content analytics data.

 <!-- markdownlint-disable MD034 -->